BodenmillerGroup/IMCWorkflow/docs/analysis.md

 For a more detailed workflow using example data, please refer to the [IMC Data Analysis](https://github.com/BodenmillerGroup/IMCDataAnalysis) repository (under development).

 The analysis described here relies on the [Bioconductor](https://www.bioconductor.org/) framework for single-cell analysis.
-The book [Orchestrating Single-Cell Analysis with Bioconductor](https://bioconductor.org/books/release/OSCA/) provides a good introduction into general single-cell analyses tasks.
+The book [Orchestrating Single-Cell Analysis with Bioconductor](https://bioconductor.org/books/release/OSCA/) provides a good introduction into general single-cell analysis tasks.
 Although the book mainly focuses on single-cell RNA sequencing data analysis, most concepts (e.g., data handling, clustering, and visualization) can be applied to single-cell IMC data.
 The book is offered in [basic](https://bioconductor.org/books/3.14/OSCA.basic/) and [advanced](https://bioconductor.org/books/3.14/OSCA.advanced/) versions.